vevake/deep-qa/README.md

 The above package if not installed, can be installed using pip command for python : `pip install <package-name>`

 #Embedding
-The pre-trained embeddings used in the QA system can be downloaded [here](https://drive.google.com/folderview?id=0B-yipfgecoSBfkZlY2FFWEpDR3M4Qkw5U055MWJrenE5MTBFVXlpRnd0QjZaMDQxejh1cWs&usp=sharing){:target="_blank"}
+The pre-trained embeddings used in the QA system can be downloaded <a href = 'https://drive.google.com/folderview?id=0B-yipfgecoSBfkZlY2FFWEpDR3M4Qkw5U055MWJrenE5MTBFVXlpRnd0QjZaMDQxejh1cWs&usp=sharing' target='_blank'> here</a>.

 #Build
 Download the word-embeddings from above link and place it in the folder named 'embeddings'.